“I forgot to add salt to my bread dough, can I save it?”

 Next, cover your bowl with plastic film and let the dough rest from 20 to 60 minutes before using it.

 As a recommendation, you can accompany this bread with very spicy dishes, strong-flavored cheeses or meats, or salty, flavored, and spreadable butter.
 You can also make some salty or sweet pizza!
-The point is letting your imagination run.
+The point is to let your imagination run.

 There is a bread called Tuscan, which doesn’t contain salt.
 You can also use this bread to make an Italian dish called Panzanella Salad.
 Take a look at it!